By CHRIS MEGERIAN and JOSH BOAK

 “What I have found here in California is that they want us to do whatever we could possibly do to address the inflation problem — and this is clearly one significant part of the problem,” said Rep. John Garamendi, D-Calif., a sponsor of the bill.

-Rep. Dusty Johnson, R-South Dakota, said he saw a need for the additional tools in part after a cheese processor in his state had two million pounds of lactose rot because no carriers would take the product even though 60% of shipping containers were going back empty to Asia.
+Rep. Dusty Johnson, R-S.D., said he saw a need for the additional tools in part after a cheese processor in his state had two million pounds of lactose rot because no carriers would take the product even though 60% of shipping containers were going back to Asia empty.

 “This is not a silver bullet with regard to inflation,” said Johnson, who sponsored the bill.
 But he noted that, as the provisions get implemented, “this will absolutely have an impact on inflation.”

-The White House said that Biden planned to say in his Friday remarks that the U.S. can tackle inflation without stumbling into a downturn.
-That’s because the economy is so strong with its 3.6% unemployment rate that it can withstand a slowdown.
+The White House contends that the U.S. can tackle inflation without stumbling into a downturn because the economy is so strong with its 3.6% unemployment rate that it can withstand a slowdown.

-The president will also seek to frame inflation as a global challenge, having been triggered first by the pandemic and then by Russia’s invasion of Ukraine.
-Biden is attempting to rebut criticism by Republican lawmakers that inflation was the result of his government aid being too generous and his restrictions on U.S. oil production too onerous.
+Biden is also trying to frame inflation as a global challenge, having been triggered first by the pandemic and then by Russia’s invasion of Ukraine.
+The president is attempting to rebut criticism by Republican lawmakers that inflation was the result of his government aid being too generous and his restrictions on U.S. oil production too onerous.

 Biden has attempted to slow inflation by improving port operations and twice releasing oil from the U.S. strategic reserve, in addition to other regulatory initiatives and a domestic agenda that includes budget deficit reduction and would need congressional approval.

 The visit to the port occurs as Biden has been hosting the Summit of the Americas in Los Angeles.
 On Friday, he will also announce a declaration on migration and hold a working luncheon with the heads of government and state attending the conference for nations in the Western Hemisphere.